SaaS MVP definition

 • Freemium — free version of your SaaS with additional features available after a paid upgrade

-5. Build a product roadmap
+5. Build a Product Roadmap

 Before the start of the development, your engineers, architects, and designers should analyze and document all project requirements, including: